MoniPar/reclaimed-treasures/README.md

 - Useful posts like tips and tricks and how to reuse recycled materials.
 - Have Q & A sessions: getting people to ask questions which she will answer in a video.
 - Posts about upcoming promotions, sales & deals.
-- Posts about upcoming in person events where Vera will be displaying and selling some of her work and asking people to bring recycled materials.
+- Posts about upcoming in-person events, where Vera will be displaying and selling some of her work and asking people to bring recycled materials.

 For the purposes of this project, a mock-up Business Facebook page was created, similar to Vera's own.